Card money in New France: Decline

-Problems arose as cards began to be over-issued in order to compensate for the failing economy in France (Heaton 1928, p.
-653).
-Many cards were not being returned for redemption each year, nor were they always redeemable when they should have been (Heaton 1928, p.
-653).
-As war expenses in Europe began to surpass the annual allowance, fewer and fewer supplies (especially in the form of coin) were sent to New France (Heaton 1928, p.
-653).
-Meanwhile, the Habitants or settlers of New France were able to conduct most of their business through the fur trade, and therefore were not necessarily in need of coinage; because of this, they had a habit of hoarding what coins they acquired, which greatly decreased the amount of coin circulation in the economy and lead to further financial problems (Heaton 1928, p.
-649-50).
+Problems arose as cards began to be over-issued in order to compensate for the failing economy in France.
+Many cards were not being returned for redemption each year, nor were they always redeemable when they should have been.
+As war expenses in Europe began to surpass the annual allowance, fewer and fewer supplies (especially in the form of coin) were sent to New France.
+Meanwhile, the habitants or settlers of New France were able to conduct most of their business through the fur trade, and therefore were not necessarily in need of coinage; because of this, they had a habit of hoarding what coins they acquired, which greatly decreased the amount of coin circulation in the economy and lead to further financial problems.
 This was a recurring trend throughout the seventeenth and eighteenth centuries.

-In the early 1690s, due to excessive issuance of card money, inflation began to increase perceptibly (Bank of Canada 1990, 6).
+In the early 1690s, due to excessive issuance of card money, inflation began to increase perceptibly.
 At the beginning of the eighteenth century, due to ongoing wars in Europe, the financial aid to the French colonies decreased, meaning that goods were regularly shipped in place of currency.
-This caused a higher reliance on card money as a form of payment (Heaton 1928, 654).
-By 1705, card money had become official tender and was relied upon to pay building costs as well as soldier's pay (Heaton 1928, 655).
-As cards continued to be redeemed at full face value, supply far outweighed the demand and in 1717 it was decided that card money would be redeemed at a 50% discount and withdrawn from circulation (Bank of Canada 1990, 7).
+This caused a higher reliance on card money as a form of payment.
+By 1705, card money had become official tender and was relied upon to pay building costs as well as soldiers' pay.
+As cards continued to be redeemed at full face value, supply far outweighed the demand and in 1717 it was decided that card money would be redeemed at a 50% discount and withdrawn from circulation.